Wowiee3/SunwayCTF-challs/masterfanumtax/README.md

-## Master Fanum Tax
+## MasterFanumTax
-Never store your secret codes in a text file.
+Mr Fanum might have accidentally placed his secret code in a text file on the Documents folder, can you recover it?

 Flag: `sunctf{b4s1cs_0f_mft}`